Research Groups

 Surgical Planning and Robotic Cognition Lab (SPARC)

-Prof. Dr. Franziska Mathis-Ullrich
+Franziska Mathis-Ullrich

 The Surgical Planning and Robotic Cognition Lab (SPARC) at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), led by Prof. Dr. Franziska Mathis-Ullrich, researches cognition guided robots for surgical assistance in minimally invasive procedures, intelligent and flexible surgical instruments, and intuitive interfaces between humans and robots in the operating room.
 The SPARC Laboratory conducts interdisciplinary research in close collaboration with national and international partners that contributes to building a healthcare system that enables optimal and personalized treatment of patients through targeted interactions between surgical experts and the next generation of minimally invasive and learning surgical robots and assistance systems.